skypjack/entt/docs/md/entity.md

     .orphans();
 ```

-It isn't necessary to invoke all functions each and every time.
+It is not necessary to invoke all functions each and every time.
 What functions
 to use in which case mostly depends on the goal.<br/>
 For obvious reasons, what is important is that the data are restored in exactly
 the same order in which they were serialized.